 You keep your existing phone number and use your phone’s regular dialer.

 It should also give you better call quality.

-That’s because some carriers support a feature that lets calls jump from Wi-Fi to Mobile and back again as necessary to catch the strongest possible signal.
+That’s because some networks support a feature that lets calls jump from Wi-Fi to Mobile and back again as necessary to catch the strongest possible signal.
 We’ll get into that in more detail shortly.

 Wi-Fi calling means you can enjoy a full-strength signal in more places and worry less about missed calls and messages.

 No more finding that corner at the coffee shop that gets a signal, avoiding particular rooms of your home when waiting for a call or dropping off the planet on your train commute.

 If your network doesn’t meter Wi-Fi calls and messages, it might even save you some money!

 So How Much Does This Wi-Fi Calling Thing Cost?

 In most cases, enabling Wi-Fi calling doesn’t cost anything.